 Television shows are usually not directly owned by a particular channel, although once they have a contract to air the show they often have some creative control of it.
 The only exception is first-run syndicated shows that are owned entirely by the production company and distributed to individual stations, regardless of their network affiliation.
 At other times a show might be owned and produced by a specific network but the rights to air it were bought out by another network.
-It's a complicated business where all that matters sometimes is the bottom line.
+It's a complicated business where all that matters sometimes is the bottom line

 Just like sports teams, there are many reasons for a show to switch from one place to another.

-Contract Buy-Outs: The show is exceptionally popular and when a contract expires two or more channels bid for new seasons.
+- Contract Buy-Outs: The show is exceptionally popular and when a contract expires two or more channels bid for new seasons.

-And just like the trope, it may be poorly performing on one channel while on another channel it skyrockets in popularity.
+- And just like the trope, it may be poorly performing on one channel while on another channel it skyrockets in popularity.
 Of course, a 3.5 rating on ABC is cancel-worthy; a 3.5 rating on USA is cause for celebration.

-Behind-the-Scenes Politics: One network made a great offer and the current network isn't dedicated enough to hold on to the show.
+- Behind-the-Scenes Politics: One network made a great offer and the current network isn't dedicated enough to hold on to the show.

 reruns would make the page overflow.
-Channels calling episodes "premieres" when they know full well that they originally aired somewhere else are telling you Blatant Lies.
+Channels calling episodes "premieres" when they know full well that they originally aired somewhere else are telling you Blatant Lies

 open/close all folders